PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Methods

 This transformation is then applied to the original full-resolution facial mesh to bring it into the same coarse-aligned coordinate frame:

-The result provided a coarse alignment robust to initial misplacement and the computed coarse transformations were then applied to the high-resolution models using homogeneous coordinate transformation, yielding an anatomically consistent set of high-resolution facial models.
-To enhance registration robustness and remove background or irrelevant geometry, a region-of-interest (ROI) filter was applied to the transformed high-resolution models, by removing the vertices outside plausible facial bounds (e.g., below the neck, ears, or top of the head).
-To remove background geometry a ROI mask was defined as a bounding box $\mathcal{B}_{\text{ref}} \subset \mathbb{R}^3$ on the reference model.
-The aligned mesh was cropped by discarding all points $\mathbf{f}_i \notin \mathcal{B}_{\text{ref}}$, yielding a filtered subset:
+The result provided a coarse alignment, which are then applied to the high-resolution models, yielding an anatomically consistent set of high-resolution facial models.
+To enhance subsequent local registration, irrelevant background geometry was removed using a Region-of-Interest (ROI) filter.
+Defined as a bounding box $\mathcal{B}_{\text{ref}} \subset \mathbb{R}^3$ on the reference, the filter cropped the mesh by discarding vertices $\mathbf{f}_i \notin \mathcal{B}_{\text{ref}}$, yielding the subset:

 Cropping was performed at this stage solely to optimize the registration process, as the presence of irrelevant regions would have negatively affected both its accuracy and efficiency.
-To further refine alignment within the core facial region, iterative Closest Point (ICP) registration was performed on a restricted region of interest of each facial model.
-The rigid transformation $\mathbf{T}_{\text{ICP}} \in SE(3)$ computed with the trimesh library \parencite{trimesh}, was estimated via ICP between $\mathcal{F}_{\text{ROI}}$ and the cropped region of the reference mesh, ensuring submillimeter-level final correspondence.
-The final transformation was computed as the composition of the coarse and fine alignments:
+For fine alignment, a rigid transformation $\mathbf{T}_{\text{ICP}} \in SE(3)$ was estimated via Iterative Closest Point (ICP) between $\mathcal{F}_{\text{ROI}}$ and the reference, ensuring submillimeter correspondence.
+The final transformation composes the coarse and fine alignments, ensuring that no anatomical information was lost due to the temporary cropping.

-The new transformations were concatenated with the initial global transformation matrices to obtain final subject-to-reference transformation matrices.
-The computed transformation matrices were later applied to the entire facial models, ensuring that no anatomical information was lost due to the temporary cropping.
-This final transformation was then applied to the original high-resolution model to obtain an anatomically aligned mesh: $\mathcal{F}_{\text{final}} = \mathbf{T}_{\text{final}} \cdot \mathcal{F}_{\text{og}}$.
+Following registration, the dataset was partitioned into a training set (80\%) and a validation set (20\%) to balance data availability and evaluation needs.
+Given the limited sample size, no separate test set was created.